 Similar to your insurance (or immigration) status, your vehicle registration or your driver’s license status won’t necessarily be relevant in a courtroom if you are not the driver at fault.

-Your “status” also won’t prevent you from making your initial claim, or having a jury trial, against the person who caused the wreck.
+Your “status” also won’t prevent you from making your auto accident injury claim, or having a jury trial, against the person who caused the wreck.

 More Personal Injury and Car Wreck Injury FAQs:

 - What is the first thing I should do after a car wreck?